tanush2603/Devops/README.md

 This project is for educational purposes.

----

-Built with ❤️ using modern web technologies for comprehensive DevOps monitoring.
+Built using modern web technologies for comprehensive DevOps monitoring.